Eva-Kaushik/Cross-platform-Agile.NET/README.md

 **Squirrel** brings the application closer to the Business user by delivering the ability to acquire and visualize data from a variety of sources to their personal devices.
 We envision smart abilities in Squirrel that would bring agile data analytic solution development and delivery to near real time.

 The **Squirrel** framework development is very active right now and early adopters can benefit by shaping up the design by requesting features.
 Squirrel is a simple and easy to use interface for querying and reporting of data.
 APIs for Data acquisition, Data filtering, Data cleansing, etc. provide simple solution, often in one step, for many real world problems.

-For a quick start take a look at the [CheatSheet] (http://www.slideshare.net/sudipto80/squirrel-do-morewithlesscodelightcheatsheet)

 Data analytics solution development using **Squirrel** follows a templatized design style.
 As a Data Scientist would, a software developer using Squirrel too would solve a data analytics problem by stacking his solution starting with Data acquisition, followed by Data modeling & cleansing and then topping up with appropriate Data visualization.
 Applying Bootstrap to the visualization is automatic, bringing agility to development without compromising on quality of user experience.
 The following figure describes a stacked template of function blocks that aptly summarizes solution development using **Squirrel**